 By MARC MCDONALD

 George W. Bush raised a lot of eyebrows when he emphatically stated that the U.S. does not engage in torture.
-It was an ironic comment, especially in view of the White House's recent fierce lobbying against a congressional drive to outlaw torture.
+It was an ironic comment, especially in view of the White House's fierce lobbying in 2005 against a congressional drive to outlaw torture.

-Although the Bush White House has embraced torture and vigorously defended the practice, it's important to note that torture is nothing new in American history.
+Although the Bush White House has embraced torture, it's important to note that torture is nothing new in American history.

 For example, torture was widely employed by the Reagan-backed Central American death squads, which massacred hundreds of thousands of civilians in Guatemala, El Salvador, Honduras and Nicaragua in the 1980s.
 One secret CIA manual, from 1983, offered advice in various torture techniques.